Is Silver a Good Investment to add to your Portfolio?

 The silver market is smaller, much smaller than the one for gold.
 This especially applies to the market of silver investments.
 The risks explained here are some of the reasons why silver hasn't really caught on as much as a form of commodity investment the way gold has.
 This could present some problems for you when the time comes that you'd like to liquidate your silver investments.

 Unloading it will be difficult since gold is much more highly praised and better understood.
 Perhaps the market will grow when gold finally runs out and silver is seen as an alternative investment in noble metals.
 But at this point, the price you pay for the cheaper metal is finding a place to sell it later on.

-Just as there are Gold ETFs, there are also silver ETFs (exchange-traded funds) and ETCs (exchange-traded commodities) which lets you buy silver the same way one would buy stocks from a company.
+Just as there are Gold ETFs and Gold IRA's, there are also silver ETFs, IRA's and ETCs (exchange-traded commodities) which lets you buy silver the same way one would buy stocks from a company.

 Again you get the benefits of the metal's increases in price while not having to worry about storing and selling it yourself.

 Stocks in silver mining companies are also just as good as investments in silver itself, just like gold stocks.

 No matter what the case is, it's important to weigh your options first and decide on the investment you feel works for you best.